BananaAcid/imapbox/README.md

 > [!NOTE]
 > **Why a fork?**
 >
-> This is a modified version, to include functions that I believe are helpful as CLI tool and a Docker service.
+> This is a modified version, to include functions that I believe are helpful as CLI tool and a Docker service, as well as extending the readme with helpful infos.
 > I use it together with ImapSync.

 Dump IMAP inbox to a local folder in a regular backupable format: HTML, PDF, JSON and attachments.